 - Make your connection requests human and entertaining.

-LinkedIn used to ask how you know a connection before sending a requests.
+LinkedIn used to ask how you knew a connection before sending a requests.

 Always Include a Personal Note

-If you don’t have a personal note in there, the only things someone is going to judge you on is your title, headshot, and company.
-With no personal message and a sales related title, it might as well be a death sentence for your connection request.
+If you don’t have a personal note in there, the only things someone will judge you on are your title, headshot, and company.
+With no personal message and a sales-related title, it might as well be a death sentence for your connection request.
 Notice how much the generic message above pops?
-Put in a nice little customized message there, and you’ll pop too!,
+Put in a nice little customized message there, and you’ll pop too!

 If you are using LinkedIn Sales Navigator, the personal message option is included right in the connection request pop up.

-One quick warning: If you are adding a connection from the “People You May Know” area on LinkedIn via your mobile device, you won’t get the opportunity to add a personalized note when you hit Connect so just be careful on their mobile app.
+One quick warning: If you add a connection from the “People You May Know” area on LinkedIn via your mobile device, you won’t get the opportunity to add a personalized note.
+So be careful on their mobile app.
 I assume LinkedIn will fix this soon.

 Depending on what version of LinkedIn you are running, there is a reason LinkedIn calls it a “personal note” or “personal message.”
-Now that we told you to use this feature, let’s talk about the core part..actually personalizing it.
+Now that we told you to use this feature let’s talk about the core part; personalizing it.

 I don’t recommend asking for a meeting in the connection request.
 Your goal with connection request is to get accepted, not to book a meeting.
 Which brings us to our next tip.